vishal-dev-tec/SIDDHA-OS-WKS/README.md

 # SIDDHA-OS-WKS
-To rtrive tamil history and manifestation of tamil to invoke in tech
+To retrive tamil history and manifestation of tamil to invoke in tech